People

 Degree Earned: Ph.D. in Mechanical Engineering

-Thesis or Disseration Title: Effects of alternative jet fuels on aerospace grade composites: experimental and modeling studies
+Thesis or Dissertation Title: Effects of alternative jet fuels on aerospace grade composites: experimental and modeling studies

 Where Are They Now: Mississippi State University